How to download

-We advise that all digital ebooks and chapters be downloaded within 2 months of purchase.
+All digital guides (ebooks and chapters) must be downloaded within 60 days of purchase.
 We know technical errors, computer crashes and download limits can make life hard, so we have given you five downloads to each of your purchased digital files.
 Please note that some chapters may be up to 10MB in size, and some single-file PDF guidebooks can be 100+ MB, so if you have a slow internet connection you might like to fix yourself a cup of tea...

 Our ePub files are designed for Apple devices, NOOK and Kobo, but there are also apps like Aldiko you can now use to open ePub files on Android.